Bipce/p13-Argent-Bank/README.md

     - User can see all the details of a transaction for the current month, group by account
     - User can see the details of a transaction in the different vue
     - User can add, modify or delete information on a transaction

+## Lunch

+Download both back and front folders.
+Old back given by OpenClassRoom, not up to date.
+If you don't want to make the modifications yourself download it through the link in repo.